The Bankrate promise

 The coronavirus pandemic has led many people to consider their mortality and reassess the need for life insurance even if it’s an unpleasant subject.
 According to insurance expert Laura Adams, “Many people avoid the topic of life insurance because thinking about your death isn’t pleasant.
 But the pandemic has been a reminder that unexpected illnesses and accidents happen.”

-Having life insurance during the COVID-19 pandemic helps protect surviving family members are provided for financially after someone’s death.
+Having life insurance during the COVID-19 pandemic helps protect surviving family members financially after someone’s death.
 While some things about applying for life insurance policies have changed during the COVID-19 crisis, it’s still possible to get a policy.
 Adams recommends putting a life insurance policy in place to protect your loved ones as soon possible.
 “Don’t let the COVID-19 crisis keep you from getting the coverage you need,” she says.
 Here’s what you need to know.

 Can you still get life insurance during COVID-19?

 You can still buy life insurance during the coronavirus pandemic.
 Adams remarks, “Insurers are issuing life policies despite the challenges posed by the pandemic.
 In fact, many carriers have adjusted their requirements so you can skip an in-person medical exam.”